-Digital Services for Experts: When Off-the-Shelf Software Fails to Accurately Map Specialized Processes
+Digital Services for Your Team of Experts: When Off-the-Shelf Software Doesn't Accurately Map Specialized Processes

 When specialists work alongside the system, standard software is often no longer sufficient

 Many companies have processes that are technically complex, rule-based, and business-critical.
 At first glance, these often appear to be neatly mapped out in the standard system.
-In practice, however,the reality is quite different: business users rely on Excel, additional lists, PDFs, emails, or manual verification steps because the system does not support the actual process with sufficient precision.
+In everyday practice, however, the reality is quite different: Specialists end up using Excel, additional lists, PDFs, emails, or manual verification steps because the system doesn’t support the actual process with sufficient precision.

-That is exactly where the problem begins.
-Not because an interface is missing, but because the system lacks technical depth.
-Rules are checked manually, information must be pieced together, and quality depends too heavily on individual people.
-This slows down the process, makes changes difficult, and renders specialized processes unnecessarily vulnerable.
+That’s exactly where the problem begins.
+Rules are checked manually, information has to be pieced together, and quality depends too heavily on individual people.
+This slows down the process, makes changes more difficult, and leaves specialized processes unnecessarily vulnerable.

-Digital services for experts are specialized applications used in situations where standard software provides the framework but not the actual business logic.
-So this isn’t a traditional customer portal, nor is it a general-purpose app.
-These are digital tools designed for people who work with depth, responsibility, and expertise.
+Digital services for experts are specialized applications used in situations where standard software provides the framework but does not capture the actual workflow logic.
+So this isn’t about a traditional customer portal, nor is it about a general-purpose app.
+It’s about digital tools for people who work with depth, responsibility, and expertise.

 Typical examples include processes involving: